 Admiral Mullen was sworn in as the 17th Chairman of the Joint Chiefs of Staff on October 1, 2007.
-He serves as the principal military advisor to the president, the Secretary of Defense, the National Security Council and the Homeland Security Council.
+Until his retirement, he served as the principal military advisor to the president, the Secretary of Defense, the National Security Council and the Homeland Security Council.

 A native of Los Angeles, he graduated from the U.S. Naval Academy in 1968.